SCRT-HQ/VaporShell/docs/glossary/Add-VSSSMPatchBaselineRuleGroup.md

----
-layout: glossary
-title: Add-VSSSMPatchBaselineRuleGroup
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSSSMPatchBaselineRuleGroup

 ## SYNOPSIS
-Adds an AWS::SSM::PatchBaseline.RuleGroup resource property to the template
+Adds an AWS::SSM::PatchBaseline.RuleGroup resource property to the template.
+The RuleGroup property type specifies a set of rules that define the approval rules for an AWS Systems Manager patch baseline.

 ## SYNTAX